asgalecki/asgalecki/README.md

 I'm a **frontend developer**, using mainly **React**.
 Currently I'm learning **Unit Testing** using **Jest**.

-This GitHub account contains some my **finished, non-commercial projects**.
+This GitHub account contains some of my **finished, non-commercial projects**.

 You can contact me via [LinkedIn](https://www.linkedin.com/in/asgalecki/)